kubernetes/community/events/elections/README.md

      - Officers will update this list as voters submit the voting exemption form.
    - Announce to the candidates to submit PRs with their platform statement (if they desire), 300 word limit.
 Each platform document lives in the elections/$YEAR directory, with the voter’s guide (README.md) acting as the index.
    - Ensure officers are members of election@kubernetes.io Google Group and that prior officers are removed.
-   - Start a shared postmortem document to document lessons learned so this process can be improved.
+   - Start a shared postmortem document to log the lessons learned so this process can be improved.

 2. Announce voting schedule to community